Pet Tick and Flea Treatment in San Jose, CA

 During the summer, ticks inhabit wooded, damp and grassy fields and areas.
 Be sure to check your pet regularly after it has been outdoors especially where these conditions exist.
 Pet ticks can go unnoticed if you don’t check your pet.
 Some Tick bites may be harmless, but others can cause anemia, skin damage, and irritation.

 Ticks feed on the blood of your pets and people.
-Diseases that ticks can transmit to companion animals are Lyme Disease, Rocky Mountain Spotted Fever and bacteria’s and blood parasites.
+Diseases that ticks can transmit to companion animals are Lyme Disease, Rocky Mountain Spotted Fever, and bacteria, and blood parasites.
 It’s important to provide tick treatments if your pet has ticks.

 - Be sure to check for pet ticks often if he/she visits these types of environments.